sweetsora233/web--time-tracker/README.md

 # License

-This work is licensed under a MIT License.
+This work is licensed under a GNU General Public License v3.0.